ryhan/JS-Form-Validator/README.md

 #JS Form Validator

-This is an open source Java Script library that makes client side form validation easier.
+JSFV is an open source Java Script library that simplifies client side form validation.

 It's very basic right now, and we welcome contributions.

-To get started, check out  [jsformvalidator.com](http://www.jsformvalidator.com/ "jsformvalidator")
+To learn more, check out  [jsformvalidator.com](http://www.jsformvalidator.com/ "jsformvalidator")

 ##Instructions

+###Validate on submission
-In order for the validator to work, the `onsubmit="return validateForm(this)"` event should be added to the form tag.
+Add `onsubmit="return validateForm(this)"` to your form tag.
+For example,

-`<form id="form_main" method="post" action="index.php" onblur="return validateForm(this)" onsubmit="return validateForm(this)">`
+`<form id="form_main" method="post" action="submit.php" onsubmit="return validateForm(this)">`

-Class field of the object determines the type of the validation(`class="JSFV-required"`).
+This will call the validator when a user attempts to submit.

+###Label restrictions on input
+Describe the restrictions on each input field through classes.
-There might be multiple types of validation in one object(`class="JSFV-required JSFV-date"`)
+You can also place multiple types of validation on a single field.

-All the types are listed below:
+For example, to require an email address,use `class="JSFV-required JSFV-email"`

+Here is a listing of class names that are validated.

 - `JSFV-required`
 - `JSFV-email`